 Roman Emperor Hadrian’s Library

 Hadrian’s Library is between the Agora and Acropolis.
-Philhellene Roman Emperor Hadrian built the complex in 132 A.D. b to “create a place of academic study worthy of the reputation of Ancient Athens in Letters and Science”.
-The complex contains “buildings for housing books, reading rooms, teaching rooms, gardens and a pond for recreation, and porticoes for walking”.
+Philhellene Roman Emperor Hadrian built the complex in 132 A.D. to “create a place of academic study worthy of the reputation of Ancient Athens in Letters and Science”.
+The complex contains “buildings housing books, reading rooms, teaching rooms, gardens and a pond for recreation, and porticoes for walking”.
 Hadrian’s Library was discovered in 1885 during excavations after a “great fire destroyed shops occupying this quarter of Athens, known as the Old Market”.

 The Ancient Agora provided a place for the citizens of Athens to “meet, bond, and deliberate on issues of the day”.
 Ancient Greece “made one of the greatest contributions to humankind, by planting the ideals of citizenship and foundations of democracy and political consciousness”.

 “The Ancient Agora was a dynamic place, where great thinkers Sophocles, Socrates, Protagoras, among others, would meet, and ordinary citizens could come and interact with their peers, voice their concerns, agree on solutions, and plan courses of action.”

 Near the entrance to the Agora, there’s the intact ancient Temple of Hephaestus, sometimes called Thission Temple because of the interesting neighborhood where it’s located.

 Stoa of Attalos and Museum of Ancient Agora

 The Stoa Attalos was a gift from the King of Pergamon, Attalus II, to the Athenians.
 Today, the Museum of the Ancient Agora is housed in the restored Stoa, a gift from the King of Pergamum Attalus II to the Athenians.
 According to inscriptions of ancient Athens and Attica, the Stoa dates back to the 2nd century AD.